-giving final candidates the opportunity to speak with currently-employed personnel; and
+giving final candidates the opportunity to speak with currently-employed personnel;

-using standard interview questions that comply with employment and labor laws.
+using standard interview questions that comply with employment and labor laws; and

+using diverse interview panels.

+Examples: When creating interview panels, organizations should consider age, gender, race, ethnicity, and seniority level.
+Diverse panels with representatives from different backgrounds and departments offer new perspectives, encourage organizations to think broadly and inclusively, and minimize bias.

 HR 3.01 Added Examples The organization annually measures personnel satisfaction and retention and takes action to address identified satisfaction and retention concerns.

+Examples: Disaggregated data can be useful in addressing identified satisfaction, retention, turnover, hiring, and promotion concerns.

 HR 3.02 Revised Standard and Examples

-All personnel confirm receipt of an up-to-date personnel policies and procedures manual that articulates current:
+All personnel confirm receipt of a personnel policies and procedures manual that articulates current:

 conditions of employment;